The Mission Outreach Committee

 • Please use sturdy bags

-• Clothes that are stained or missing buttons, etc. are not accepted
+• Clothes with stains or missing buttons are not accepted

 • Please, no shoes